-As part of our strategic plan, we are committed to transforming our Haas campus into a space that supports learning, collaboration, and community.
-The initial phase included renovating our Haas courtyard into a versatile, open space for campus-wide interaction and gatherings.
-New air conditioning installed in the Cheit Hall classrooms guarantees a learning-friendly environment year-round.
-And a new Innovation Lab gives team-based and experiential courses the space they need to thrive.
+In addition to building Chou Hall, our campaign to transform the Haas Campus has included renovating our Robert G. O'Donnell Courtyard into a versatile, open space for campuswide interaction and gatherings.
+New air conditioning installed in Cheit Hall classrooms guarantees a learning-friendly environment year-round.
+And a new Innovation Lab, located 300 steps away at California Memorial Stadium, gives team-based and experiential courses the flexible studio-style space they need to thrive.